elchicodepython/SARF/README.md

 such as running wpscan in search of vulnerabilities, listing directories with dirbuster, etc.

-I have seen many ethical hacking teams develop the similar tools to try to improve processes over and over again.
+I have seen many ethical hacking teams develop similar tools to try to improve processes over and over again.
 Generally an ethical hacker is very good at penetration testing but not at coding so these projects end up with a lot of spaghetti code and end up taking more time than they should.